logo

 Last but not least, you can opt for a secure method that will regulate your dog’s intestinal flora.
 For example, you can give your pet unsweetened yogurt as a natural source of probiotics.

-Alternatively, you can opt for dog probiotics, such as Mighty Munch, Prostora, Proviable, or FortiFlora.
+Alternatively, you can opt for dog probiotics, such as Prostora, Proviable, or FortiFlora.
 These medications will help your dog’s stomach and bowel situation stabilize and get back to normal.
 That’s because they contain bacteria naturally found in your dog’s organism that are beneficial to its health.
 Apart from preventing further gastrointestinal problems, they can also boost your dog’s overall immune system.

 When to See the Doctor